Brisbane Olympics 2032: Local Capability

 Manufacturing strength

 BlueScope’s Port Kembla Steelworks alone produces approximately 3.2 million tonnes of crude steel annually.
 InfraBuild operates electric arc furnaces with 1.5 million tonnes capacity.
 OneSteel Manufacturing’s Whyalla Steelworks adds a further 1.25 million tonnes of cast steel and hot rolled products.
+Together, these operations provide flat products, long products, reinforcing steel, rail, plate, pipe and specialty steels manufactured to Australian Standards, backed by ISO-certified quality systems.

 Fabrication capacity

 Australia’s structural fabrication sector has total output capacity of approximately 1.6 million tonnes per annum, supported by heavy investment in CNC beam lines, plate rolling, plasma cutting and advanced automation.
+Queensland alone hosts multiple fabricators with capacities exceeding 10,000 tonnes annually, alongside a deep network of medium and specialist fabricators capable of supporting staged, just-in-time Olympic delivery programs.

 Distribution and logistics

 More than 300 distribution outlets nationwide and over two million tonnes of inventory provide depth, flexibility and rapid response capability.
 Local distributors offer CNC processing, profiling, cutting and pre-assembly services, reducing lead times and on-site handling risks.
+For a multi-venue Olympic program with complex staging and sequencing, that supply surety is invaluable.

-Quality, compliance and risk mitigation
+Quality, compliance and sustainability

+The advantage for Olympic delivery authorities is clear: full traceability, improved sustainability, certified compliance, reduced rework risk, lower inspection and rectification costs, and stronger safety performance.
 In an Olympic context, where timelines are immovable and reputational stakes are global, risk mitigation is not optional; it is essential.

 Beyond 2032: a legacy of capability